abalkin/kcc/README.md

 do not feel qualified to talk about that.
 We are going to talk about `k`, and the the curve will be steep, but we value your time, so it will be brutal.

-## get set
+## where is k

-k is distributed via Anaconda in form of binary builds for Linux and macOS.
+A trial version of `k` with 1GB workspace cap is distributed for free via Anaconda in form of binary builds for Linux and macOS.
 Go to https://anaconda.org/ and follow the instructions.
 Anaconda shell integration option is recommended.
 Once you install Anaconda, install shaktidb:

 `$ conda install -c shaktidb shakti`